The NASA astronaut who refused to shave his beard is searching for Atlantis

 Space 2.0

 The space sector has dramatically changed since the manned shuttle missions Scully-Power flew on 30 years ago.
-Existing space technologies and infrastructure has allowed enterprising companies -- billionaires named Musk and Bezos and entrepreneurial start-ups -- to begin the commercialization of space.
+Existing space technologies and infrastructure have allowed enterprising types -- billionaires named Musk and Bezos and entrepreneurial startups -- to begin the commercialization of space.

-The concept has seen Scully-Power's home nation, Australia, create its own Space Agency after a Government-led review revealed a growing need to support the country's space capabilities.
-The agency officially opened its doors on July 1, 2018 and will spend AU$41 million ($30 million) on space activities over the next four years.
+The concept has seen Scully-Power's home nation, Australia, create its own space agency after a government-led review revealed a growing need to support the country's space capabilities.
+The agency officially opened its doors on July 1, 2018, and will spend AU$41 million (US$30 million) on space activities over the next four years.
 That may sound like a lot, but it pales in comparison to NASA's 2018 budget of nearly $21 billion.

 "We're not talking about putting humans in space anymore," says Scully-Power.
 "We're talking about using space as an enabler in many, many industries."